sejal-jagtap/de_pyspark_databricks/README.md

 # Movies Data Pipeline with PySpark on Databricks

-This repository contains a **PySpark data processing pipeline** implemented in Databricks, processing large movie datasets (1GB+) to demonstrate distributed processing, transformations, joins, aggregations, SQL queries, caching, and optional ML analysis.
+This repository contains a **PySpark data processing pipeline** implemented in Databricks, which processes large movie datasets (1 GB+) to demonstrate distributed processing, transformations, joins, aggregations, SQL queries, caching, and optional ML analysis.

 ---